bradwhitfield/docker-cert-study/image/notes.md

 Require Docker Content Trust with `export DOCKER_CONTENT_TRUST=1` and Docker will only work with signed tags.
 To bypass for one command execution, you can pass the `--disable-content-trust` flag to the CLI.

 To sign an image, have the `DOCKER_CONTENT_TRUST` set, issue a `docker push`.
-This will have Docker generaate a root certificate for you, and store it in ~/.docker/trust registry.
+This will have Docker generate a root certificate for you, and store it in ~/.docker/trust registry.

 ## Secrets